About the Program

 We integrate acquisition, modeling, analysis, and management of geospatial reference data.
 Licensed land surveyors have an obligation to protect the public and private real property rights, title, and interests.
 This often involves field investigation, data analysis, and application of boundary/property laws and legal principles pertaining to those properties.

-A.A.S. in Surveying Technology
+A.A.S In Surveying Technology

 63 Credits to Graduate